syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 {% endhighlight %}

+{% highlight vb %}

+Imports Windows.UI.Xaml.Controls
+Imports Syncfusion.UI.Xaml.PivotGauge

+Namespace SfPivotGaugeDemo

+    Public NotInheritable Partial Class MainPage
+        Inherits Page

+        Public Sub New()
+            Me.InitializeComponent()
+            Dim pivotGauge As SfPivotGauge = New SfPivotGauge() pivotGauge.Name = "PivotGauge1"
+            Root_Grid.Children.Add(pivotGauge)
+        End Sub
+    End Class
+End Namespace

+{% endhighlight %}

+{% endtabs %}

-## Adding Relational Data Source to SfPivotGauge
+## Adding relational data source to SfPivotGauge

-Right-click on the project in the solution explorer and select *Add -> New Folder* and then name the folder as **"ViewModel"**.
+Right-click the project in the solution explorer and select *Add > New Folder* and then name the folder as **"ViewModel"**.

-Then create a new class file by right-click on the project in the solution explorer and select *Add -> New Item -> Class*.
+Then, create a new class file by right-click the project in the solution explorer and select *Add > New Item > Class*.
 In "Add New Item" window, provide the name of the class as ProductSales.cs and click **OK**.

 The ItemSource for the SfPivotGauge control will be initialized in this file.
-Please refer the below code sample.
+Please refer the below code sample:

+{% tabs %}

 {% highlight c# %}